State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Predictive Maintenance and Related Strategies

-\begin{enumerate} \item Data Acquisition (DA): Conversion of the system's physical conditions into digital form (e.g., data) and collection according to specific IoT protocols. \item Data Manipulation (DM): Pre-processing of the collected data (e.g., signals) into forms available for future uses.
-The exact processes can vary, including denoising and feature extraction. \item State Detection (SD): Comparison between the processed features or raw data and certain reference values (e.g., run-to-failure data, threshold values) to determine if the assets are functioning as intended, often by producing binary indicators \cite{kamat2020anomaly,li2023twin}.
-Alarms can be produced, if needed. \textit{For example, an anomaly detection system that flags a machine's temperature when surpassing a threshold.} \item Health Assessment (HA): Determination of the system's health level using standardized/customized indicators that usually require data, such as history usage profiles, current operational status, etc. \cite{ran2019survey,hosamo2022digital}. \textit{For example, a diagnostic system that evaluates a machine's current health level by comparing real-time and historical data.} \item Prognostics Assessment (PA): Projection of the system's health into the future (e.g., future health level, RUL) via consideration of usage profiles, maintenance team schedules, and future resource availability \cite{wen2022recent,zhang2023rul}. \textit{For example, a prognostic system that predicts a machine's RUL by projecting future health levels.} \item Advisory Generation (AG): Provides certain decision makers (e.g., mechanics, assets managers) with a list of maintenance decisions and recommendations to choose from. \item Human Interface (HI): Supplies humans with an information system governing system components that allows the operator to either input data or provide outputs from previous modules. \end{enumerate}
+\begin{enumerate} \item Data Acquisition (DA): Conversion of the system's physical conditions into digital form (e.g.,~data) and collection according to specific IoT protocols. \item Data Manipulation (DM): Pre-processing the collected data (e.g.,~signals) into forms suitable for future uses.
+These processes can vary, and can include denoising and feature extraction, for example. \item State Detection (SD): Comparing processed features or raw data against reference values (e.g.,~run-to-failure data, threshold values) to determine if the assets are functioning as intended, often generating binary indicators~\cite{kamat2020anomaly,li2023twin}.
+Alarms can be triggered if necessary, such as in an anomaly detection system that flags a machine's temperature when it exceeds a threshold. \item Health Assessment (HA): Evaluating the system's health using standardized or customized indicators, typically requiring data like usage history and current operational status~\cite{ran2019survey,hosamo2022digital}.
+For example, a diagnostic system that assesses a machine's current health level by comparing real-time and historical data. \item Prognostics Assessment (PA): Projecting the system's future health (e.g.,~future health level, RUL) by considering usage profiles, maintenance team schedules, and future resource availability~\cite{wen2022recent,zhang2023rul}.
+For instance, a prognostic system that predicts a machine's RUL by forecasting future health levels. \item Advisory Generation (AG): Providing decision makers (e.g.,~mechanics, assets managers) with a list of maintenance decisions and recommendations to choose from.
+This module can operate through manual inputs, where human operators analyze recommendations, or through automated feedback control that dynamically implements decisions based on real-time data. \item Human Interface (HI): Supplying an information system that allows operators to input data or receive outputs from previous modules, facilitating interaction with the system components. \end{enumerate}